Indian Wells Valley

-Indian Wells Valley is an arid north-south basin in east-central California.
+Indian Wells Valley is an arid north–south basin in east-central California.
 In the geologic sense, it is a southern extension of Owens Valley to the north, with the recent volcanics of the Coso Range being the separator.
 It is defined by a major fault on the west side of the valley.
 Unlike Owens Valley, it is bound by a fault to the south, the Garlock Fault (within the El Paso Mountains).
-This valley is part of the northwesternmost Mojave Desert plant community and ecoregion.
+The valley is part of California's South Lahontan hydrologic region.